Lake Central High School: Demographics

-33.7% of the students qualified for free or reduced-cost lunch.
-For 2017–18, Lake Central was a Title I school.
+22.3% of students qualified for free or reduced-cost lunch.
+For 2024–2025, Lake Central was a Title I school.

 Renovations

 Lake Central High School underwent many renovations from 2011 to 2016.
 In November 2011, voters of the Tri-Town community passed a building referendum to renovate and rebuild the school.
 The referendum, in which Lake Central and the district's Protsman Elementary School were renovated and rebuilt, was for $160,000,000.
 All academic areas of the school were rebuilt or improved, followed by fine arts and many new athletic facilities to help bring the school up to modern standards.
 This renovation was the first major and most recent renovation to the school, which opened its doors in 1967.

 Athletics

-Lake Central is a member of the Indiana High School Athletic Association (IHSAA) and the Duneland Athletic Conference (DAC), and offers its students twenty-two different school-sanctioned sports.
+Lake Central is a member of the Indiana High School Athletic Association (IHSAA) and the Duneland Athletic Conference (DAC), and offers its students twenty-four different school-sanctioned sports.
 The nickname for Lake Central's athletic teams is the "Indians."